ccmdi/geobench/README.md

-GeoBench is a benchmark for evaluating how well large language models can identify geographic locations from images through the context of GeoGuessr.
+GeoBench is a benchmark for evaluating how well large language models can geolocate images, through the context of GeoGuessr.
 This project tests whether models can generalize beyond their primary training modalities to perform spatial reasoning tasks.

 # **[Leaderboard](https://geobench.org)**

 ![](img/leaderboard.png)
+For an in-depth explanation of the results, covering things like model behavior and reasoning, see my [writeup](https://ccmdi.github.io/blog/GeoBench).

 # Installation
 ```